dzoba/gptrpg/readme.md

 It is intended as a proof of concept.

-## Runing locally
+## Runing

 GPTRPG is intended to be run locally.
-To run it locally, first make sure you have updated the `agent/.env` file with your OpenAI API key.
+To run, first make sure you have updated the `agent/.env.json` file with your OpenAI API key.
 Then run `npm start` in the root directory.
 This will start the agent and the front-end.
 The front-end will be available at `http://localhost:3000`.

 ## The Environment
 Code for the environment lives in the `ui-admin` directory.
 It is a React project.

 The environment was made with [Tiled](https://www.mapeditor.org/) map editor.
-The files live in ui-admin/src/assets.
+The files live in `ui-admin/src/assets`.

 The environment is rendered with [Phaser](https://phaser.io/) and the [Grid Engine Plugin](https://annoraaq.github.io/grid-engine/)